ItzYoDawG/YoDawGz-Muzic-/Terms of Service.md

 ---

 ## 🎵 2.
 Intended Use
-The Bot is designed for **music playback and entertainment** within Discord servers.
+"YoDawGz Muzic" is designed for **music playback and entertainment** within Discord servers.
 You agree not to misuse the Bot, including (but not limited to):

 - ❌ Using it for illegal activity